adammon/TCZ-Guacamole/README.md

 8. Figure out Hail so it's better (Works now but takes up a lot of space.
 SHould it use an AP?)
 9. Figure out reload.
 (Have to be proximal to starbase.
 Available at 1,1,1,1 and 15,15,9,9.
 Completed
 10. Character origination.
 WORKING.
-11. APReset, need to add a timer every 8 hours.
+11. APReset, need to add a timer every 1 hours (For beta test)